IgorBerman/sparkwatchdogs/README.md

 We still trying to get this level, so we constantly building additional self-checks or as I call them "watchdogs".
 Many times it means that just killing some stage/job/application is better than just finding out that due to one stage the whole pipeline did nothing in last few hours and the whole pipeline is in huge delay.

+## Imprortant notice
+See pom.xml, all 3'd party libs are "provided", so to use it you need to add them to your fat jar explicitly or to your deployment lib.
+This will permit you to control dependencies, without adding to your dependency hell yet another problem.

 ## Example
 see [org.apache.spark.watchdogs.Watchdogs](src/main/java/org/apache/spark/watchdogs/Watchdogs.java) as usage example